djaliloh/Efficient-fire-detection-using-ONN/README.md

 # Efficient-fire-detection-using-ONN
-To perform this Fire detection task, we have used an Operational Neural Network (ONN) that gives us good results compared to the state-of-the-art methods.
-The ONN is a new type of convolutional neural network that significantly reduces the number of parameters, making it a good trade-off between model complexity and efficiency.
+"We utilized an Operational Neural Network (ONN) to successfully detect fires, which has proven to be more effective than other state-of-the-art methods.
+The ONN is a convolutional neural network with a reduced number of parameters, providing a balance of complexity and efficiency."

+# Step to run the model